mbientlab/MetaWear-SDK-iOS-macOS-tvOS/Docs/source/events.rst

 Command
 -------

 In order to free the MetaWear from needing constant phone connection, we can program the device to perform certain actions when an event occurs.
 It's a basic "If <event> then <action>" paradigm.
-The magic being, all logic is stored on the MetaWear, so it works even with the iOS device disconnected.
+The magic being, all logic is stored on the MetaWear, so it works even with the Apple device disconnected.

 The device will continue to perform <action> on <event> until you either reset the device or call ``eraseCommandsToRunOnEvent:``